DePasqualeOrg/three-immersive-controls/README.md

   - The player's initial position in the scene.
 Default is `new THREE.Vector3(0, 1.6, 4)`.
 - `lookAt: THREE.Vector3`
   - Point toward which the player is initially oriented.
 (Not yet implemented.)
-- `floorLimit: number | false`
+- `floor: number | false`
-  - If set to a number, sets the y position of a floor below which the player cannot pass (simple solution for collision detection instead of navmeshes).
-If set to `false`, no limit to the player's movement along the y-axis is set.
-Default is `0`.
+  - `number` (default is `0`): Sets the y position of a floor below which the player cannot pass (simple solution for collision detection instead of navmeshes).
+  - `false`: No limit to the player's movement along the y-axis is set.
 - `gravity: true | false`
-  - `true` (default): The player's movement is restricted to the x- and z-axes, and the y position remains at the `floorLimit`.
+  - `true` (default): The player's movement is restricted to the x- and z-axes, and the y position remains at the `floor` setting.
   - `false`: The player can also move vertically along the y-axis (flight mode).
 - `moveSpeed: { keyboard: number, vr: number }`
   - Speed at which the player moves through the scene when input is received from the keyboard or VR controllers.
 Default is `{ vr: 2.5, keyboard: 5 }`.
 - `rotateSpeed: number`
   - Speed at which the player is rotated when input is received from the keyboard or VR controllers.
 Default is `1`.
 - `tumble: true | false`
-  - Whether the player can also rotate along the x-axis in addition to the y-axis.
+  - Allow the player to rotate on the x-axis in addition to the y-axis.
 Default is `false`.
 - `showControllerModel: true | false`
-  - Whether the VR controllers are shown in immersive mode.
+  - Show the VR controllers in immersive mode.
 Default is `true`.
 - `showEnterVRButton: true | false`
-  - Whether a button is added to the DOM to allow the user to enter immersive mode when this functionality is supported.
+  - Add a button to the DOM to allow the user to enter immersive mode when this functionality is supported.
 Default is `true`.
 - `showExitVRButton: true | false`
-  - Whether a button is displayed in the scene which allows the user to exit immersive mode.
+  - Display a button in front of the player in the scene which allows the user to exit immersive mode.
 Default is `true`.
 - `vrControls: true | false`
-  - Whether immersive (VR) controls are activated.
+  - Activate immersive (VR) controls.
 Default is `true`.
 - `keyboardControls: true | false`
-  - Whether keyboard controls are activated.
+  - Activate keyboard controls.
 Default is `true`.
 - `mouseControls: true | false`
-  - Whether mouse controls are activated.
+  - Activate mouse controls.
 Default is `true`.
 (Movement with mouse input has not yet been implemented, but object selection with the mouse works.)
 - `showFps: true | false`
-  - Whether the `Stats` module is displayed in the DOM and as a mesh in the scene to monitor performance.
+  - Display the `Stats` indicator in the DOM and in front of the player in the scene to monitor performance.
 Default is `false`.

 ### Example